emqx/neuron-docs/en_US/getting-started/quick_start.md

 ### 2.License

-Neuron cannot read/write/upload data without a license uploaded or when the license has expired, you need to apply for a valid license in the interface.
+Neuron cannot read/write/upload data without a valid license or when the license has expired, you need to apply for a valid license from our website http://neugate.io and upload it through the interface.

-*Note* In the commercial version, there is a default license that expires on 22/07/2022, after this date, please apply for a new license and update it in the interface.
+*Note* In the commercial version, there is a default license that expires on 22/07/2022, after this date, please apply for a new license and update it through the interface.

 1. Select License from the `About` drop down box in the top right hand corner of the page.

 2. Enter the License screen, which displays the default license information.
-After the license has expired, you will need to reapply, we offer both free trial and official use, after receiving the license file, click on the `Reupload` button to upload the license as shown below.
+After the license has expired, you will need to re-apply from website, we offer both free trial and official use, after receiving the license file, click on the `Reupload` button to upload the license as shown below.

 ![license](../assets/license.png)

 ### 3.South Configuration

-Select `Southbound Device Management` in the `Configuration` menu to go to the Southbound Device Management screen, where no devices have been added, in this case we create Modbus TCP devices.
+Select `Southbound Device Management` in the `Configuration` menu to go to the Southbound Device Management screen, where no devices have been shown, in this case, we create Modbus TCP devices.

 Step 1, Add south devices.